16 Ways to Protect Your Skin When You Play in the Sun

 When playing near snow, ice, or water, put extra sunscreen on the underside of your nose and chin.
 In extreme conditions, consider covering your face (more skin care tips on that later).

 8. Use SPF 30 product on your lips.

 Burt’s Bees (the original, no SPF) is the one lip balm that makes my lips feel great in Colorado.
 But I’ve learned from experience not to wear it hiking, because my lips always end up getting burned.

 When I started looking, I was surprised how hard it was to find lip products with 30+ SPF.
-I did finally find an off-brand one at King Soopers.
+I did finally find a Banana Boat one (SPF 50) on Amazon.

 9. Protect your nose.

 Having had a red-headed grandparent, I can assure you that the leathery nose thing a) is not sexy, and b) can happen to you.
 And unfortunately, our noses are perfectly angled to get the worst of the sun.